+Drill/Driver/Hammerdrill Safety Warnings
-Drill/Driver Safety Warnings Use auxiliary handle(s), if supplied with the tool.
-Loss of control can cause personal injury.

-- Hold power tool by insulated gripping surfaces, when performing an operation where the cutting accessory may contact hidden wiring.
-Cutting accessory contacting a "live" wire may make exposed metal parts of the power tool "live" and could give the operator an - Use clamps or other practical way to secure and support the workpiece to a stable platform.
-Holding the work by hand or against your body is unstable and may lead to loss of - Wear safety goggles or other eye protection.
+- Wear ear protectors when impact drilling.
+Exposure to noise can cause hearing loss. - Use auxiliary handle(s), if supplied with the tool.
+Loss of control can cause personal injury. - Hold power tool by insulated gripping surfaces, when performing an operation where the cutting accessory may contact hidden wiring.
+Cutting accessory contacting a "live" wire may make exposed metal parts of the power tool "live" and could give the operator an electric shock. - Use clamps or other practical way to secure and support the workpiece to a stable platform.
+Holding the work by hand or against your body is unstable and may lead to loss of control. - Wear safety goggles or other eye protection.
 Hammering and drilling operations cause chips to fly.
-Flying particles can cause permanent eye damage. - Keep a firm grip on the tool at all times.
-Do not attempt to operate this tool without holding - Accessories and tool may get hot during operation.
-Wear gloves when handling them if performing heat producing applications such as hammerdrilling and drilling metals. - Do not operate this tool for long periods of time.
+Flying particles can cause permanent eye damage. - Accessories and tool may get hot during operation.
+Wear gloves when handling them if performing heat producing applications such as hammerdrilling and drilling metals.

+- Do not operate this tool for long periods of time.
 Vibration caused by hammer action may be harmful to your hands and arms.
 Use gloves to provide extra cushion and limit exposure by taking frequent rest periods. - Air vents often cover moving parts and should be avoided.
 Loose clothes, jewelry or long hair can be caught in moving parts.

-À WARNING: ALWAYS use safety glasses.
+A WARNING: ALWAYS use safety glasses.
 Everyday eyeglasses are NOT safety glasses.
 Also use face or dust mask if cutting operation is dusty.
 ALWAYS WEAR CERTIFIED SAFETY EQUIPMENT:

-- ANSI Z87.1 eye protection (CAN/CSA Z94.3), - ANSI S12.6 (S3.19) hearing protection, NIOSH/OSHA/MSHA respiratory protection.
+- ANSI Z87.1 eye protection (CAN/CSA Z94.3),

+- ANSI S12.6 (S3.19) hearing protection,

+- NIOSH/OSHA/MSHA respiratory protection.

 AWARNING: Some dust created by power sanding, sawing, grinding, drilling, and other construction activities contains chemicals known to the State of California to cause cancer, birth defects or other reproductive harm.
-Some examples of these chemicals are: • lead from lead-based paints,
+Some examples of these chemicals are:

-· crystalline silica from bricks and cement and other masonry products, and arsenic and chromium from chemically-treated lumber.
+- lead from lead-based paints, - crystalline silica from bricks and cement and other masonry products, and - arsenic and chromium from chemically-treated lumber.